 - whether the telemarketer is part of an industry sector that has serious, systemic or ongoing compliance issues

-- Whether any new, untested or otherwise unique legislative issues would likely arise and all parties would benefit from its consideration.
+- whether any new, untested or otherwise unique legislative issues would likely arise and all parties would benefit from consideration of these.

 An investigation can result in a number of outcomes.
 These include a finding of no contravention, decision not to investigate further, formal warning, enforceable undertaking, infringement notice imposing a pecuniary penalty, and/or court action seeking the imposition of substantial fines.